 Yandex Cloud

-The runtime environment comes with the Yandex Cloud CLI utility installed by default to work with the Yandex Cloud API.
+The runtime comes with the Yandex Cloud CLI installed by default to work with the Yandex Cloud API.

-The user interacts with Yandex Cloud services using the service account specified in the Bash function.
-This does not require any additional actions from the user: the utility applies the service account automatically.
+The user works with Yandex Cloud services using the service account specified in the Bash function.
+This does not require any additional steps from the user: the utility automatically applies the service account.

 For example, you can get a list of cloud folders using the following script: